Trump-Backed Bill Hagerty Seeks to Close Final Week with TN Win

 — Bill Hagerty (@BillHagertyTN) July 31, 2020

-Trump, Jr., hosted Hagerty on his “Triggered” podcast last week, too, in which he offered another effusive endorsement for Hagerty.
-“I know the difference—your opponent, I’ve never heard of him before and most importantly I know he wasn’t there for us like you were in 2016 when we had ‘no chance of winning,’” Trump, Jr., told Hagerty in one clip from the appearance that Hagerty tweeted out last week.
+Trump Jr. hosted Hagerty on his Triggered podcast last week, too, in which he offered another effusive endorsement for Hagerty.
+“I know the difference—your opponent, I’ve never heard of him before and most importantly I know he wasn’t there for us like you were in 2016 when we had ‘no chance of winning,’” Trump Jr. told Hagerty in one clip from the appearance that Hagerty tweeted out last week.
 “He wasn’t vocal about Trump and supporting that agenda throughout.
 It’s only now when he’s running for Senate, magically he pretends he’s on the team.
 He wants to do all these things that are Trumpian—but I’ve never heard of the guy before….
 Tennessee, get out there and vote between now and next Thursday.
 Vote for Bill Hagerty for the United States Senate.
 Bill’s going to be a fighter for us.”

 Vice President Mike Pence weighed in to back the president’s pick, Hagerty, for the job.